 Advantages of Sales Win-Loss Programs

-Sales win-loss can support much more than just competitive intelligence initiatives.
+Sales win-loss can support much more than just B2B competitive intel initiatives.
 By providing a deeper understanding of the actual customers within a market, qualitative insights are extracted that include the true feelings of the customers within specific market segments as they go through the sales process for specific products or services.

 Improved Accuracy in Sales Forecasting